Odsal Stadium: Stock car racing

 Originally shale, the Odsal motorsport track was tarmacked over in 1977 by Stuart Bamforth, although shale was to return in 1985 to accommodate the Speedway World Final.
 The temporary relocation of Bradford City A.F.C. following the Bradford City stadium fire resulted in a pause of stock car racing at Odsal in 1986, however the sport returned the following year.
 Odsal, along with Belle Vue in Manchester, Coventry, Long Eaton and Northampton were at the time the main national BriSCA tracks.
 Promoter Steve Rees took over the management of the sport at the stadium in 1996, aiming to boost its status, however a year later in 1997, the RFL chose to cancel the venue's multi-use at the start of the Super League, a decision which meant the abandonment of both stock cars and speedway at Odsal, the speedway pits area becoming an executive box block, until the shale track's eventual return in 2021 when Steve Rees successfully renegotiated the return of regular motorsports with the RFL and Bradford City Council.

 Steve Rees's Lytham St Annes-based Startrax handed over the management to Buxton-based promotions company Yorstox, run by Derbyshire-based businessmen Russell Andrew and Graeme Robson, who also manage stock car racing facilities at Owlerton Stadium in Sheffield.
 Motorsports successfully returned to Odsal Stadium on 22 May 2021 for the first time in 23 years, the stadium hosting the national banger Stan Woods Memorial for pre-1975 cars, an event witnessed by 4,000 fans.
-Since September 2021, the stadium has hosted both BriSCA Formula 1 and BriSCA Formula 2 stock car meetings, including the BriSCA F1 World Championships, with drivers participating from across Europe, and currently hosts regular monthly stock car meetings and banger racing on its restored flattened shale track.
+Since September 2021, the stadium has hosted both BriSCA Formula 1 and BriSCA Formula 2 stock car meetings, including the BriSCA F1 World Championships, with drivers participating from across Europe, and hosted regular monthly stock car meetings and banger racing on its restored flattened shale track until 2026, when no meetings were scheduled for the year coinciding with Bradford Bulls' return to the Super League; a 20 year lease to hold stock car racing was terminated early by the Bulls on 4 May 2026.